mengkai94/tensorrt-inference-server/README.rst

   <https://github.com/NVIDIA/tensorrt-inference-server/blob/master/src/core/grpc_service.proto>`_,
   except as noted below.

-* The V1 custom backend interface as defined in `custom.h
+* The V1 and V2 custom backend interfaces as defined in `custom.h
   <https://github.com/NVIDIA/tensorrt-inference-server/blob/master/src/backends/custom/custom.h>`_.

 As new features are introduced they may temporarily have beta status